-The purpose of the Primary Care Physician (PCP) Notification form (Addendum) is to inform the PCP of any abnormal/unusual or questionable findings resulting from the assessment of the infant by the public health nurse.
+The purpose of the Primary Care Physician (PCP) Notification Form pdf is to inform the PCP of any abnormal/unusual or questionable findings resulting from the assessment of the infant by the public health nurse.
 It is not required that this form be sent to the primary physician after each assessment.
 The use of the PCP Notification Form is based on the professional judgment of the Case Manager.
 All pertinent information should be shared between the local public health nurse and primary care physician.
 However, the primary physician should be notified that the infant/child is active in HRIF program services.

 Services to be provided include, but are not limited to:

-- Ensure that all clients have an assigned Primary Care Provider and this provider is known to the client.
+- Ensure that all clients have an assigned Primary Care Provider, and this provider is known to the client.

-- Complete needs assessment and develop an individualized care plan.
+- Complete needs assessment and develop an individualized care plan

 - Update the Individualized Care Plan at least quarterly based on assessments and current client needs.